www.thementawai.com

 Carved to Remember — Marks of the Departed

-During the first days of mourning, the family creates a lasting memorial — a union of carving, planting, and remembrance that anchors the spirit to both forest and home.
+During the first days of mourning, the family creates a lasting memorial — a union of carving, planting, and remembrance that anchors the spirit to both forest and the uma.

-A second takep is often carved inside the uma, on the back wall of the first inner room, darkened with soot to make its outline stand out.
+A second takep is often carved inside the uma, on the back wall of the first inner room, and darkened with soot so that its outline stands out.

 Today, this carving is often placed on a removable wooden plank so it can be carried to a new house when the old uma is abandoned or rebuilt — ensuring memory and spirit move with the family.